How do those with narcissistic personality disorder treat relationships?

-Learning it’s not love you are addicted to them and like any addiction it’s easier to break if you become addicted to something else, become addicted to finding who you are, working on and creating new dreams for you, knowing why you want them, making it a must, filling your time in positive ways with things you love doing for you.
-Learning to stop people-pleasing just so you’re liked and don’t offend anyone, learning that if you are saying yes to someone else, your saying no to you, then you need to say no to them and yes to you, nothing wrong with compromise with those who like you are willing to compromise, those who are not, are not worthy of your compromise.
+Learning it’s not love you feel.
+You are addicted to them.
+Like any addiction, it’s easier to break if you become addicted to something else, become addicted to finding who you are, working on and creating new dreams for you, knowing why you want them, making it a must, filling your time in positive ways with things you love doing for you.
+Learning to stop people-pleasing just so you’re liked and don’t offend anyone, learning that if you are saying yes to someone else, you’re saying no to you.
+You need to say no to them and yes to you, nothing wrong with a compromise with those who like you are willing to compromise, those who are not are not worthy of your compromise.

 Learning that what others say about you does not define you, writing out all those endless invalidation comments others have made about you, and putting in place your own thoughts, taking good care of your own thinking abilities, you have the powers within your mind to think and feel how you want to, to say no those outside events do not get my attention, no the past is not defining my future, I’m in control of my thoughts and my life now, then go and make your new dreams happen.
-You can and you will.
+You can, and you will.

 You’re not crazy video.